Start your dream business with doola today

-How an LLC Shields Your Personal Assets from Liability
+Does an LLC Protect Your Personal Assets?

 If a business is set up as a Limited Liability Company (LLC), it can safeguard the personal assets of the business owner from being seized by business creditors.
 An LLC establishes a barrier between the liabilities of the business and the owner’s personal assets.
 Consequently, in most scenarios, a lender cannot compel the owner to reimburse a loan acquired by the business, nor can someone who wins damages in a lawsuit against the business force the owner to compensate for it.
 Nonetheless, the protection offered is not absolute, and business owners may wish to adopt additional measures to safeguard their personal assets from business liabilities.